^

 Treatment of diphtheria of the pharynx

-Treatment of diphtheria of the pharynx is carried out in an infectious hospital.
+Treatment of diphtheria of the pharynx is carried out in an infectious diseases hospital.
 Its main method is the introduction of antidiphtheria antitoxic serum.
-VP Lebedev (1989) recommends the introduction of serum according to the modified method.
-Uncommon: first, 0.1 ml is injected into the skin, 0.2 ml after 30 minutes and after 1-1 / h - the remaining dose intramuscularly (into the outer-upper quadrant buttocks or in the front muscles of the thigh).
-Serum is dosed in antitoxic units (AE).
-The amount of the drug administered depends on the severity of the disease and the time that elapsed from the onset of the disease (total dose for 2-4 days): 10,000-30,000 AE in a localized form; 100,000 to 350,000 AE in toxic form.
-In toxic forms prescribe detoxification therapy (intravenous injection of plasma, haemodesis in combination with 10% glucose solution, rheopolyglucin), as well as drugs that improve cardiac activity, cocarboxylase, B vitamins, corticosteroids.
-With hypopharyngeal edema and larynx threatening with suffocation, it is advisable, without waiting for asphyxia, to conduct a preventive intubation of the trachea or tracheotomy.
-At present, the need for these interventions is extremely rare, but it is necessary to create conditions for their emergency conduct.
+V.P.
+Lebedev (1989) recommends administering the serum using a modified Bezredka method: first 0.1 ml is injected subcutaneously, after 30 minutes - 0.2 ml and after 1-1 '/h - the remaining dose intramuscularly (into the outer upper quadrant of the buttock or into the anterior thigh muscles).
+The serum is dosed in antitoxic units (AU).
+The amount of the administered drug depends on the severity of the disease and the time elapsed from the onset of the disease (total dose over 2-4 days): 10,000-30,000 AU for the localized form; 100,000-350,000 AU for the toxic form.
+In toxic forms, detoxification therapy is prescribed (intravenous plasma, hemodesis in combination with 10% glucose solution, rheopolyglucin), as well as drugs that improve cardiac activity, cocarboxylase, B vitamins, and corticosteroids.
+In case of edema of the laryngopharynx and larynx that threaten suffocation, it is advisable to perform preventive tracheal intubation or tracheotomy without waiting for asphyxia.
+Currently, the need for these interventions arises extremely rarely, but it is necessary to create conditions for their emergency implementation.

-Antibiotics are prescribed for children with croup, complicated by pneumonia, otitis media and other complications caused by another microbiota.
+Antibiotics are prescribed to children with croup complicated by pneumonia, otitis and other complications caused by a different microbiota.

 Prevention of diphtheria of the pharynx

-Prevention of diphtheria in the developed countries is planned and carried out in accordance with the existing provision on the mandatory implementation of calendar vaccinations for all children.
-Persons and children (applicants) entering children's institutions (orphanage, boarding school, special children's institutions for children with CNS diseases, sanatoriums for children with tuberculous intoxication) are subject to bacteriological examination to identify the excretory (bacterial carriers) of the corynebacterium of diphtheria.
-With regard to carriers of corynebacterium diphtheria and persons who had contact with a patient with diphtheria, the measures provided for by the relevant instruction of the Ministry of Health are carried out.
-In the focus of diphtheria, the final disinfection is carried out.
+Prevention of diphtheria in developed countries is planned and is carried out in accordance with the existing regulation on mandatory calendar vaccination of all children.
+In order to identify excretors (carriers) of the diphtheria corynebacterium, persons and children (applicants) entering children's institutions (orphanages, boarding schools, special children's institutions for children with diseases of the central nervous system, sanatoriums for children with tuberculosis intoxication) are subject to bacteriological examination.
+In relation to carriers of the diphtheria corynebacterium and persons who have had contact with a patient with diphtheria, measures are taken as provided for by the relevant instructions of the Ministry of Health.
+Final disinfection is carried out in the diphtheria outbreak.

 Prognosis for diphtheria of the pharynx

-The outcome of diphtheria depends on the severity of the disease, the age of the patient, the timing of antidiphtheria antitoxic serum and the correctness of the treatment.
-By the end of XX century.
-Mortality from diphtheria, due to mass active immunization against diphtheria, has sharply decreased, and the emerging cases of diphtheria, due to specific, antibacterial and general therapeutic modern treatment, occur in mild and sub-toxic forms.
+The outcome of diphtheria depends on the severity of the disease, the age of the patient, the timing of the introduction of anti-diphtheria antitoxic serum and the correctness of the treatment.
+By the end of the 20th century, the mortality rate from diphtheria, thanks to mass active immunization against diphtheria, has sharply decreased, and the cases of diphtheria that do occur, thanks to specific, antibacterial and general therapeutic modern treatment, occur in mild and subtoxic forms.

 You are reporting a typo in the following text: